Our Values

 Mention if you are looking for a funded position

-If you follow the instructions above, I will reply within 1-2 weeks unless it is a particularly busy time.
+If you follow the instructions above, I will generally reply within 1-2 weeks.

 Before sending me an email, please note